 Skopje is a real playground for me!
 That’s where I discovered and fell in love with the brutalist architecture (one of the reasons why the city has a special place in my heart).
 If you like concrete then you will love Skopje!

-There’s a dark history behind the brutalist in Skopje – the major earthquake hit the city very badly in 1963, over a thousand people lost their lives and the big part of the center was destroyed – that’s why you won’t really see any old monuments in Skopje, except of the old bazaar.
+There’s a dark history behind the brutalist in Skopje – the major earthquake hit the city very badly in 1963, over a thousand people lost their lives and the big part of the center was destroyed – that’s why you won’t really see any old monuments in Skopje, except for the old bazaar.

 Two years later a Japanese architect Kenzo Tange was chosen to design the new look of the city.
 Since brutalist was at the peak of its popularity at that time he has decided to create the concrete city of future.
 The projects looked amazing and make my heart beat faster even now, too bad the brand new look of Skopje was never fully built!

 Some of the best brutalist architecture I’ve ever seen was in Skopje.
-And even if I’ve been at the university few times by now, even if I’ve passed by the main office during every visit I’m impressed every time I see these beauties!
+And even if I’ve been at the university a few times by now, even if I’ve passed by the main office during every visit I’m impressed every time I see these beauties!

 Some places, like the university or St. Klement Ohridski church, are easily accessible by walking to others – mainly Skopje State Hydrometeorological Institute and Goce Delčev dormitories – are a bit far from the center (even I didn’t make it there) but it’s not impossible to visit those.